 It doesn’t matter if you don’t actually take 10k steps.
 Even if it’s really only moving from 6k steps to 8k steps, but telling you it’s 10k, that’s still better than 6k and not knowing!

-What effects step count?
+What effects step count accuracy?

 It’s no surprise that step trackers don’t return the same number every time.
 Each of these works on an algorithm that finds how much the device moves, using an accelerometer sensor.
 That signal from the sensor then has to be trimmed for noise.
 Raising your hand over you head, swinging an arm during a run, or moving your hand while grilling a mouse all cause some signal to the step tracker.
 Sometimes the signal might not get counted right.